 If you have a well-known speaker or artist performing at your event, you have the potential to hold VIP meet and greet experiences at your venue.
 It’s great to do this in advance of your event, as it acts as an effective way to reach and engage your audience and generate excitement for your event.
 It’s also a great opportunity to sell tickets!

-If you do manage to secure a partnership with any local businesses you could reach out to them and see if they’d be interested in holding the meet and greet at their location.
-This way you’re being where your fans are and it’s mutually beneficial to both you and your partner.
+If you manage to secure a partnership with any local businesses, you could reach out to them and see if they’d be interested in holding the meet and greet at their location.
+This way, you’re where your fans are, and it’s mutually beneficial to both you and your partner.

 Create a contest with ticket giveaways

 Nothing gets people quite as excited as a freebie does!
-Contests are not only a great way to promote your event, but also act as a great way to engage with your audience.
+Contests are a great way to promote your event and act as a great way to engage with your audience.

 - You can use your potential partners by doing ticket giveaways that require visiting their place of business.
 Or create a prize that’s a combination of your tickets and maybe a gift card (or similar) prize from your partner.
-Once again creating a deal that’s mutually beneficial.
+Once again, creating a mutually beneficial deal.

 - You can combine physical and offline promotions.
 Create a social media contest where they have the opportunity to win tickets by posting a photo of themselves with your physical poster in the wild.